Is dating a part of living a writer’s dream life?

 I’m glad I went.
 He was a nice man and I’m sure will find someone to love.
 He’s just not right for me.
 But this whole dating thing–I don’t think I want anything to do with it.
-Maybe it’s just the dating-site dating that I don’t want.
+Maybe it’s just the online dating-site dating that I don’t want.
 I’m not sure.

 On my way home, I stopped by my daughter’s house.
 I went in, gave her the scoop, played with my little granddaughter, and left my daughter a gift; my leftovers box.
 Too many bad memories tied to that food to enjoy it.